Surviving Sepsis Campaign

 4) Take the post test and evaluation.
 Your certificate will be issued in 5-7 business days.

-Nebraska Methodist College Professional Development awards educational credit to the disciplines listed below.
+Nebraska Methodist College Center for Professional and Continuing Education awards educational credit to the disciplines listed below.
 Each professional is accountable to understand their accrediting/licensing body's standards and requirements.
 The definitive source of information on continuing education requirements is your state or national regulatory board.

-Nebraska Methodist College Professional Development is an approved provider of continuing nursing education by the Nebraska Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
+Nebraska Methodist College Center for Professional and Continuing Education is an approved provider of continuing nursing education by the Nebraska Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 1.0 contact hours awarded.
 Code #NE13-16C07 .